Kris Dunn: Capital City Go-Go (2022–2023)

 On November 4, 2022, Dunn was named to the opening night roster for the Capital City Go-Go.

 Utah Jazz (2023–2024)

 On February 22, 2023, Dunn signed a 10-day contract with the Utah Jazz, reuniting with Bulls teammate Lauri Markkanen.
 On March 4, he signed a second 10-day contract with the Jazz.
 On March 14, Dunn signed a multi-year contract with the Jazz.

 On March 24, 2024, Dunn was suspended two games after initiating an altercation and throwing a punch at Houston Rockets forward Jabari Smith Jr.

 Los Angeles Clippers (2024–present)

-On July 18, 2024, Dunn joined the Los Angeles Clippers in a sign-and-trade agreement in exchange for Russell Westbrook, the draft rights to Balša Koprivica, a second-round pick swap and cash considerations.
+On July 18, 2024, Dunn signed a three-year, $16.3 million contract with the Los Angeles Clippers via a sign-and-trade agreement in exchange for Russell Westbrook, the draft rights to Balša Koprivica, a second-round pick swap and cash considerations.

+Dunn played in all 82 games (including 68 starts) for the Clippers during the 2025–26 season, recording averages of 7.3 points, 3.3 rebounds, and 3.6 assists.

 Personal life

 On October 18, 2018, Dunn's girlfriend gave birth to a son.